kontrabass47/ArmyBand_TextAnalysis/README.md

 ## Getting Started
 Make sure your Python version is 3.x or later.
 `pip install textblob vadersentiment pandas xlsxwriter` if your native Python is 3.x.
 Use `pip3` otherwise.
+I may have forgotten a few dependencies - if you are missing `nltk` or other related dependencies, `pip`/`pip3` will be able to install those for you.
 `python3 src/view.py` can get you started with usage.
 See output.xlsx for your results.